Sammy Guevara: Lucha Libre AAA Worldwide (2018–2019)

-All Elite Wrestling (2019–present)
+All Elite Wrestling / Ring of Honor (2019–present)

-Formation of The Inner Circle (2019–2020)
+The Inner Circle (2019–2021)

 On February 7, 2019, Guevara was announced to have signed with the newly formed All Elite Wrestling (AEW).
 At the promotion's inaugural event, Double or Nothing, on May 25, Guevara was defeated by Kip Sabian.
 At Fight for the Fallen on July 13, Guevara teamed with MJF and Shawn Spears to defeat Darby Allin, Jimmy Havoc and Joey Janela in a six-man tag team match.
 On the premiere episode of AEW Dynamite on October 2, Guevara lost to Cody.
 After the match, Guevara shook hands with Cody, before AEW World Champion Chris Jericho viciously attacked Cody from behind in front of him.
 Later on that night, Guevara established himself as a heel when he assisted AEW World Champion Chris Jericho, Jake Hager (who made his AEW debut), Santana and Ortiz attacking Cody, The Young Bucks and Cody's half-brother Dustin Rhodes.
 They created a group that would become known as "The Inner Circle".
 Guevara would then begin a feud with Darby Allin leading into 2020, all the while assisting Jericho in his rivalries and championship defenses.
 At Revolution on February 29, 2020, Guevara was defeated by Allin.
 On the March 25 episode of AEW, The Inner Circle and The Elite were set to compete in a Blood and Guts match, but the COVID-19 outbreak would cause AEW to postpone the match.
 Guevara would then compete in a tournament to crown the inaugural AEW TNT Champion.
 He was again beaten by Allin in the first round of the tournament.
 A match between Matt Hardy and The Elite (Adam Page, Kenny Omega and The Young Bucks) and The Inner Circle would be announced for Double or Nothing, called a Stadium Stampede match.
 At the event, The Inner Circle faced The Elite and Matt Hardy, but were unsuccessful in winning.

 On June 22, 2020, Guevara was suspended by AEW after it was revealed that he made an inappropriate joke about wanting to "go rape" WWE wrestler Sasha Banks during a podcast in January 2016.
 He later made a YouTube video apologizing for the remarks and taking accountability for what he said.
 Later that day, Banks announced that she and Guevara were in contact with each other, that he had apologized to her, and that they had engaged in an "open discussion" to help him understand the severity of his comments.
 The conditions of his suspension are that he was required to attend sensitivity training, while his weekly pay was donated to the Women's Center of Jacksonville during the course of his suspension.
 Guevara returned on the July 22 episode of Dynamite, disguised as Serpentico, as he interfered to help Jericho and Hager defeat Jungle Boy and Luchasaurus in a tag team match.